newline-rdm/smartbooking-docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Benvenuto alla documentazione di SmartBooking!
+Benvenuto nella documentazione ufficiale di SmartBooking!
 ==============================================

 **SmartBooking** è il modo più semplice per prenotare le sale riunione.